mcminnra/notebooks/README.md

 Collection of notebooks I've written to perform data analysis on various datasets and projects.

 ### primers
-a collection of notebooks I've collected and written that demonstrate techniques well.
+Notebooks I've collected and written that demonstrate techniques in a way I can reference easily.